 The Company has established a valuation allowance against net deferred tax assets due to the uncertainty that such assets will be realized.
+The net change in the valuation allowance during the year ended December 31, 2022 was an increase of \$3.7 million.
 The Company periodically evaluates the recoverability of the deferred tax assets.
 At such time as it is determined that it is more likely than not that deferred tax assets will be realizable, the valuation allowance will be reduced.

-At December 31, 2019, the Company has federal and California net operating loss (NOL), carryforwards of approximately \$258.2 million and \$148.7 million, respectively.
-The federal NOL carryforwards begin to expire in 2020, and the California NOL carryforwards begin to expire in 2028.
-At December 31, 2019, the Company also had federal and California research tax credit carry forwards of approximately \$7.1 million and \$2.0 million, respectively.
-The federal research tax credit carryforwards begin to expire in 2024, and the California research tax credit carryforward does not expire and can be carried forward indefinitely until utilized.
+At December 31, 2022, the Company has federal and California net operating loss (NOL) carryforwards of approximately \$276.6 million and \$182.9 million, respectively. \$232.3 million of federal NOL carryforwards began to expire in 2022, \$44.3 million of federal NOL carryforwards can be carried forward indefinitely, and the California NOL carryforwards begin to expire in 2028.
+At December 31, 2022, the Company also had federal and California research tax credit carryforwards of approximately \$7.8 million and \$2.3 million, respectively.
+The federal research tax credit carryforwards will begin to expire in 2024, and the California research tax credit carryforward does not expire and can be carried forward indefinitely until utilized.